-Participants were of the opinion that as social housing residents, they typically depend on NGOs to act as intermediaries on their behalf due to their negative interactions with government department service providers and there was common agreeance/perception they failed to deliver adequate service to residents exhibiting complex needs.
+Participants thought that as social housing residents; they typically depend on NGOs to act as intermediaries on their behalf due to their negative interactions with government department service providers and there was common agreeance/perception they failed to deliver adequate service to residents exhibiting complex needs.

-Synthesising the inputs from both the interviews and focus groups, it is concluded that the human services system is often perceived as fragmented, complex and opaque; hampering the collaboration of organisations.
-As a whole, the system can be described as 'top-down' and unresponsive to the needs of individuals.

-Also, communities lack local accountability and are often characterised by political short-termism wins that make it difficult to prioritise preventative approaches.
+Inputs from both the interviews and focus groups indicated that the human services system is fragmented, complex and opaque; hampering the collaboration of organisations.
+As a whole, the system is 'top-down' and unresponsive to the needs of individuals.
+It also became apparent that communities lack local accountability and are often characterised by political short-termism wins that make it challenging to prioritise preventative approaches.
 Addressing these systemic defects will require a fundamental overhaul of the relationships within and between agencies and cultural shift in attitude in how services should be planned, delivered and evaluated.

 The recommendations, listed in detail in chapter 4, are made in response to the feedback and suggestions received from the focus groups and interviews conducted.

-Broadly, the recommendations entail:
+Broadly, the recommendations are to:

-- Addressing accessibility deficits by extending and improving services to CALD, Aboriginal and other cohorts of the community, - 2.
+- 1. Address accessibility deficits by extending and improving services to CALD, Aboriginal and other cohorts of the community, - 2.
 Improving the capabilities of residents to use technologies and funding more placebased outreach services to local community centres, - 3.
-Improving service delivery and referral protocols, and - 4.
-Addressing cultural and structural issues within agencies; both government and non-government.
+Improving service delivery and referral protocols and - 4.
+Address cultural and structural issues within agencies; both Government and non-government.